 Because the incidence of Vaccinia virus is so small here in the U.S. and around the world, no treatment has been developed.
 The best thing you can do is see your dog's vet and follow his treatment plans.
 In most cases, this involves little more than doing what you can to relieve your dog’s discomfort using common itch relief products recommended by your vet.

 You will need to keep your dog warm, well-hydrated, and fed.
-In most cases, the lesions will heal gradually and your dog will return to his normal self over time.
-If his condition worsens, you must return to the vet for further testing.
+In most cases, the lesions will heal gradually and your dog will return to normal over time.
+If your dog's condition worsens, you must return to the vet for further testing.

 How is Smallpox Similar in Dogs and Humans?